Tag Archives: Storm Leads

 Offer Specials

 People love to feel like they are saving money.
-However, in the event of a catastrophic happening like a storm, homeowners will feel like they have to spend a tremendous amount of money for the repairs (and they likely are).
+However, in the event of a catastrophic event like a storm, homeowners will feel like they have to spend a tremendous amount of money for the repairs (and they likely are).

-If you can make them feel like they are saving a good deal of money by using your service, they likely will do so.
 Offer discounts that make those repairs more affordable than ever and make the owner feel like they are getting the best possible deal.

 You can even take it one step further by naming a specific storm system.
 Specificity shows empathy with your customers who might be affected by the storm and lowers your prices accordingly.

-Whatever the method, you can’t go wrong with making your audience feel like they are saving major bucks by using your service.
 Pricing is another excellent way to develop loyalty to your brand and get those all-important return customers that every business needs for growth.

 Find what works for you, where you can offer those discounts, and where it will offer the least resistance to your bottom line.
 Where your customers benefit, so do you.